Small Business - Health Insurance Information

 The cost of health insurance for employees – by far the single most expensive benefit offered by employers – is one of the greatest challenges many small businesses face today.
 As business owners know, health insurance is a powerful tool for hiring and keeping the best workers.

-Business owners are not required to offer health insurance to their employees.
+Businesses with 50 or fewer full-time employees are not required to offer group health coverage to their employees.

 Before purchasing, interview several licensed insurance agents who specialize in serving the health insurance needs of small businesses.

 - Shop around: compare the costs of equivalent coverage from several insurers to be sure you’re getting the best deal.
 Understand the factors that affect your premium costs.
 Some cost factors are clearly outside of your control.
 Other cost factors can be managed, such as:

 - The type of health plan you select.
 For example, HMOs are typically less expensive than PPOs; both are less expensive than indemnity plans.
 Indemnity plans, also known as “Fee for Service” plans, allow you to visit almost any provider you choose and the health carrier pays a set portion of the total bill.